 They are trained to use specific tests which have been developed and approved for testing motor skills affected by alcohol or narcotic substances; however, their general observations are also used to assist them and the trier of fact at trial (judge or jury) to determine intoxication.

 Were you charged with DUI?
 It doesn't matter if they were jaywalking.
-It may be that you're not guilty of failing to yield to a pedestrian crossing outside of the cross-walk, and it may also be that the pedestrian is contributorily negligent for his injuries, and it may even be none of your fault...Read more »
+It may be that you're not guilty of failing to yield to a pedestrian crossing outside of the cross-walk, and it may also be that the pedestrian is contributorily negligent for his injuries, and it may even be none of...Read more »

 Yes, driving under the influence of drugs.
 Just like alcohol you voluntarily consumed the drug, and either knew or should have known the effects.
 There are potential defenses based on facts not shared in your post.